aroraakshit/NeMo/README.rst

 Tutorials
 ---------
-A great way to start with NeMo is by checking `one of our tutorials <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/starthere/tutorials.html>`_.
+A really great way to start with NeMo is by checking `one of our tutorials <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/starthere/tutorials.html>`_.

 Getting help with NeMo
 ----------------------